Asian and Middle Eastern Studies

 The Faculty of Asian and Middle Eastern Studies (FAMES) consists of two departments - the Department of East Asian Studies and the Department of Middle Eastern Studies.
 Each department offers a ‘pathway’ in the AMES Tripos.

 Our courses cover the major languages and history and culture of the Middle East and East Asia.
-The Department of Middle Eastern Studies offers Arabic, Persian and Hebrew language and literature courses and departmental-wide courses in history and anthropology.
+The Department of Middle Eastern Studies offers Arabic, Persian and Hebrew language and literature courses and departmental-wide courses in history, literature and anthropology.
 The Department of East Asian Studies offers Chinese and Japanese language, literature and history courses, and Korean as a final year option.
-It also offers some departmental-wide courses in history and film.

 The AMES tripos is a four year course which is divided into two parts.
 In Part I (two years), students receive intensive language training and introductions to history, literature and culture.
 In Part II (two years) students spend a year abroad practising their spoken language, taking courses and sometimes doing research towards their final year dissertation.
 They then return to Cambridge for a final year of more specialised courses.